lucasbwein/Chat-Server/README.md

   doesn't scale. select() lets one thread monitor hundreds of sockets efficiently
 - **State management challenges**: Tracking which client is which, handling disconnects, cleaning up resources properly
-- **Buffer management**: Learning why memset() is critical - spent an hour debugging messages getting concatenated before realizing I wasn't clearing buffers
+- **Buffer management**: Learning why memset() is critical - spent time debugging messages getting concatenated before realizing I wasn't clearing buffers

-### Mistakes I Made
-- Initially forgot to use memset() - led to weird message concatenation bugs
-- Had an off-by-one error in disconnect handling that crashed the server
-- Learned the hard way why you need to adjust loop index after erasing from vector

 #### Architecture Decisions
 - **Threading → select() refactor**: I initially built this with threading (one thread per client) because it was conceptually simpler - each client gets its own handler.
   After getting it working, I learned about select() and realized it's more scalable.
-  The refactor took a few hours but taught me about event-driven I/O and why game servers use this pattern.
+  The refactor taught me about event-driven I/O and why game servers use this pattern.
 The threading version is still in the code (commented) as reference.
 - **State management**: Used map for O(1) username lookups by socket descriptor
 - **Broadcast efficiency**: Loop through client vector once per message